oauthstuff/draft-oauth-rar/main.md

 ## Token Request

-Clients utilizing authorization details are RECOMMENDED to use the `resource` token request parameter to allow the AS issue audience restricted access tokens.
+Clients utilizing authorization details are RECOMMENDED to use the `resource` token request parameter to allow the AS to issue audience restricted access tokens as recommended in [@I-D.ietf-oauth-security-topics].

 For example the following token request selects authorization details applicable for the resource server represented by the URI `https://example.com/payments`.